thred/cache-cracker/README.md

 # cache-picker

-> A collection of tools handy for solving geocaching riddles and a sample for writing AngularJS/TypeScript apps.
+> A collection of tools handy for solving geocaching riddles.

 ## Development